• Skip to primary navigation

 • Kim Vincent-Layton, Julie Alderson – faculty support

-• Kern Community College,* District,
+• Kern Community College District*

-• Alex Rockey – communications
+• Alex Rockey – district communications

 • Rebecca Pang – Cerro Coso communications and faculty support

-• Bob Ngo – research
+• Bob Ngo – district research

 • CSU Channel Islands

-• Lorna Gonzalez – communications and faculty support
+• Lorna Gonzalez – communications

 • Foothill College